DataLib-ECP/ncmpi_vol/README.md

   + Set PnetCDF in file creation property list to use PnetCDF VOL
   + See example program /examples/create_open.c

-## Implmentation
-* File
-* Dataset
-  + Dataset is mapped to NetCDF varaible
-  + HDF5 has no concept of dimensions
-    + The VOL create the corresponding dimension in NetCDF file according to size in dataspace
-    + Dimensions are hidden from the application
-* Attribute
-  + Attributes maps to attribute in NetCDF
-* Group
-  + NetCDF does not have the concept of groups
-  + All objects are directly attached to the file (root group)
-  + The VOL simulate group by prepending the path of the group to the name of objects
-    + Groups are treated as no more than a prefix
-    + Objects can be allocated by full path or by name and the group contains it

 ## Limitation
 * Memory space selection is not supported
   + H5S_SEL_ALL is assumed
-* Interleaving file space selection is not supported
-  + The VOL assumes data is accessed in the order they are selected
-  + HDF5 semantic requires that data is accessed in the order they are saved in the file
+* Different semantic to HDF5 API on H5DWrite and H5DRead
-* H5DWrite and H5DRead only schedule the I/O operation but does not perform them
+  + H5DWrite and H5DRead only schedule the I/O operation but does not perform them
   + H5Fflush must be called to complete the actual I/O operation
-  + Before H5Fflush is called, the buffer passed to H5DWrite and H5DRead cannot be used
+  + Before calling H5Fflush, the buffer passed to H5DWrite and H5DRead cannot be used
 * All metadata operation must be called collectively
   + all_coll_metadata_ops must be set in file access property list
   + coll_metadata_write must be set in file access property list

 ## Future work
-* Support interleaving selections
 * Support memory space selections